ossf/wg-supply-chain-integrity/README.md

 ## Prior Work

-* Keybase.io started as a service to verify identities for social media and send encrypted messages.
+* Keybase.io had a service to verify identities for social media and send encrypted messages.
   The original system and open source command line program allowed you to get a public key safely, just by knowing a person's username on a social network.
-  It created a public key pair for users which could then be used to verify identity.
 * [Debian](https://wiki.debian.org/DebianDeveloper/JoinTheProject/NewMember#Step_4:_Identification) generally requires identity verification of maintainers/developers.
   Pseudonymous contributions are only allowed in special circumstances.
 * [Fedora](https://fedoraproject.org/wiki/Join_the_package_collection_maintainers#Introduce_yourself) prefers/requires real name communication for maintainers, but doesn't attempt to require it.
 * [Ubuntu](https://wiki.ubuntu.com/NewDevelopersAndMaintainers) doesn't enforce identity, but worries about it: "Authentication problem, you have to know that a person is who he says he is."
+* [Kubernetes](https://github.com/kubernetes/community/blob/master/community-membership.md) requires existing members to sponsor new members.

 ## Operations